 The rate at which the modern workplace is changing is rapid.
 More and more industries will integrate new technology and that will present new and interesting job opportunities.
-As the largest provider of IT university education in Australia, we keep across all the latest trends – so you can find your future in the IT jobs market.
+Which is good news for your IT career.

 So, let’s take a look at where job growth in the future of IT is going to happen – and get the inside track from a Charles Sturt academic.